Senior Fisheries Biologist

 Key Duties and Responsibilities:

-- Lead in the design and implementation of aquatic studies/field programs, manage field teams, and oversee the collection of fish, fish habitat, and aquatic data.
+- Lead in the design and implementation of fish & aquatic studies/field programs, manage field teams, and oversee the collection of fish, fish habitat, and aquatic data.

-- Recommend and implement programs for population monitoring, habitat improvement, resource planning, and risk mitigation.
+- Recommend and implement programs for population monitoring, habitat design and effectiveness monitoring, resource planning, and risk mitigation.

 - Perform statistical analyses on fisheries data using appropriate software programs.